-The presence, in person or by proxy, of holders of at least a majority of the issued and outstanding shares entitled to vote is necessary to constitute a quorum for the transaction of business at the 2018 Annual Meeting.
+The presence, in person or by proxy, of holders of at least a majority of the issued and outstanding shares entitled to vote is necessary to constitute a quorum for the transaction of business at the 2019 Annual Meeting.
 Abstentions and "broker non-votes," if any, will be counted as present and entitled to vote for purposes of determining whether a quorum is present for the transaction of business at the meeting.

-"Broker non-votes" are shares represented at the 2018 Annual Meeting held by brokers, bankers or other nominees (i.e., in "street name") which do not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
-Generally, brokerage firms may vote to ratify the selection of independent auditors and on other "discretionary" or "routine" items.
-In contrast, brokerage firms may not vote to elect directors, because those proposals are considered "non-discretionary" items.
-Accordingly, if you do not instruct your broker how to vote your shares on "non-discretionary" matters, your broker will not be permitted to vote your shares on these matters.
+"Broker non-votes" are shares represented at the 2019 Annual Meeting held by brokers, banks or other nominees (i.e., in "street name") which do not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
+Generally, nominees may vote to ratify the selection of independent auditors and on other "discretionary" or "routine" items.
+In contrast, nominees may not vote to elect directors, because those proposals are considered "non-discretionary" items.
+Accordingly, if you do not instruct your broker, bank or other nominee how to vote your shares on "non-discretionary" matters, your broker, bank or other nominee will not be permitted to vote your shares on these matters.
 This is a "broker non-vote."